 To prevent and minimise the harm caused by alcohol and other drugs in Australia.

 Each year in Australia: 4,186 people die from alcohol related injuries, illness and accidents.

 All of these are preventable.

 We build strong alliances that help deliver positive outcomes and strengthen our collective impact.

 Our approach is reflected in our organisational culture of collaboration and innovation.

-The goal of primary prevention is to address the causes of alcohol and other drug problems to protect people from developing a problem in the first place.
+The goal of primary prevention is to address the causes of alcohol and other drug use to protect people from developing a dependency in the first place.

 We know a sense of disconnection, unemployment, abuse or trauma, poor mental health, or a feeling of having no clear future – combined with availability and peer use of drugs – are strong risk factors for harm due to alcohol and other drug use.